ldtteam/MinecoloniesWiki/source/workers/cook.md

   </div>
 </div>

-The Cook is the most important part of the your colony's food production.
-The Cook will make steak, pork chops, baked potatoes, cooked fish, etc. to provide for all your citizens' food needs.
+The Cook is the most important part of your colony's food production.
+The Cook will make steak, cooked pork, baked potatoes, cooked salmon, and other cooked food items to provide for all your citizens' food needs.
 If a citizen is hungry, they will come to the Restaurant and the Cook will give them some food.
-The Cook will make everything in their furnace(s), provided that a [Deliveryman](../workers/deliveryman) (or a player) gives them all the raw ingredients and fuel to do it.
-You can teach the Cook simple 2 x 2 recipes as well.